Bachelor of Technical and Professional Studies in

 Allied Health (BTPS)

-The Allied Health Major at Towson University is designed for community college graduates with an Associate’s Degree in an approved allied health discipline, who want to earn a Bachelor’s degree.
-This degree allows students with a two-year degree to advance not only their education, and also advance professionally in their given fields.
+The Allied Health Major at Towson University is designed for community college graduates with an Associate’s Degree, in an approved allied health discipline, to earn a Bachelor’s degree.
+This degree allows students to not only their advance their education, but also advance professionally in their given fields.

 The Allied Health Program is Towson University’s only fully online undergraduate major.
-All Foundation courses are available online, as are the Administration/Management and Advanced Respiratory tracks.
-There are also opportunities for students to take courses on our campus located in Towson Maryland, just north of Baltimore.
+All Foundation courses are available online, along with the Administration/Management and Advanced Respiratory tracks.
+There are also opportunities for students to take courses on our campus located in Towson, Maryland--just north of Baltimore.

 Students are able to transfer up to 64 credits from Regionally Accredited Community Colleges.
-The University requires students to satisfy any non-completed general education courses at Towson University.
+The University requires students to satisfy any non-completed Core Curriculum courses at Towson University.
 In addition, this degree requires the completion of 36 total units.
 Of these 36 units, 18 must be taken in required foundation courses.
 To see list of foundation courses follow below link.

-After graduating a student with an Allied Health degree will be competitive in positions that require a Bachelor’s degree.
+With an Allied Health degree, graduates will be competitive in positions that require a Bachelor’s.
 Graduating students are also able to pursue Advanced Degree Programs.
 For more information on why the Allied Health program is right for you, follow the link below.